kperv/NLP_Projects/README.md

 * **string_lists** is an interactive programm which creates a _file.lst_ in the PATH folder (or reading other _.lst_ files if any) and interactively writes lines given by a user to this file.
 You can add and delete lines or save changes on every step.

+Almost all notebooks are closely connected to the study book: A.Muller Introduction to Machine Learning with Python